 Patriot missile batteries sent to Turkey from NATO countries will start operating this weekend, despite continuing protests from local activists unhappy at their deployment.
 In the latest incident German troops were mobbed by protesters.

+After Ankara asked for NATO help in December to beef up its air defenses against a possible Syrian attack, the United States, Germany and the Netherlands have sent Patriots to Turkey, along with a contingent of 1,200 soldiers to operate them.
+The Dutch army will be the first to have them operational, British Brigadier Gary Deakin, a senior NATO official told Reuters.
 “We expect to have an initial operating capability this weekend, that is what we are aiming at.
 The first units will arrive on station, they will plug in to the NATO command and control network and they will be then ready to defend the population.
 The full capability we are aiming to deliver at the end of this month,” he said.

 But many of the local population in the areas where the missiles will be based are against the deployment and angry at the presence of foreign soldiers on Turkish soil, “As Muslim Turks we are against foreign soldiers,” said Mr Tutuen, the President of the Kanhranmaras division of the religious Felicity Party, in the south eastern region of Anatolia, it was reported Wednesday by the UAE English language newspaper, the National.Since NATO troops started to arrive in Turkey, there have been protests by Islamist and leftist groups.
 In the town of Kahramanmaras protesters burnt US, NATO and Israeli flags.
 About 400 German troops will man the Patriot batteries in Kahramanmaras and will live in a Turkish army barrack overlooking the town, which is about 100 kilometers north of the Syrian border.
 “Deterrence may help to diffuse tension a little,” said Col Marc Ellermann, the commander of the German unit.